 I also ordered a corn hoecake.
 Nancy and Addie, Emily and Matt’s daughter, grabbed it and pretty well split it between themselves before I could grab more than a corner.
 (I stress that Nancy reasonably thought that it was part of her order, so she had every right to the hoecake even beyond the standard marital joint property right to food on each others’ plates.)
 I can see why.
 It was very tasty.
 If you’re not eating alone, you better order one for everyone at the table.

 Having rescued a scrap of hoecake, I was able to turn my attention to my tray.
 My customary first taste of pork was a revelation.
 Delicious.
-Superb.
 It was chopped very fine, and had both a rich pork and good smoke flavors.
-I mean it was good!
-Martin’s makes some top notch barbecue, and i’ll give it a Top Place tag.
+I mean it was good — right up there with B.E.
+Scott’s and not that far from Ramey’s among the Tennesseeans!
+Martin’s makes some top notch barbecue, and I’ll give it a Top Place tag.